Bx40 and Bx42 buses: Route

 The Bx40 and Bx42 start on Sedgwick Avenue near River Park Towers.
 Eastbound buses run north on Cedar Avenue, using 179th Street to get to Burnside Avenue whereas westbound buses turn south on Sedgwick Avenue from Burnside Avenue.
 It then runs east on Burnside Avenue, using University Avenue for a short portion where Burnside Avenue is discontinuous.
 After reaching Valentine Avenue, eastbound buses run north on Valentine Avenue, turning onto East 180th Street and running on Webster Avenue for a short portion where East 180th Street is discontinuous.
 Westbound buses take a different routing, running south on Webster Avenue, west on 178th Street and north on Valentine Avenue to Burnside Avenue.
 It continues on East 180th Street as it merges into East Tremont Avenue, continuing until Randall Avenue, where the Bx40 continues straight on Tremont Avenue and the Bx42 detours to serve the Throggs Neck Houses via Randall Avenue, Balcom Avenue and Dewey Avenue.
 After rejoining the Bx40 at Tremont Avenue, they both continue south to Harding Avenue, where they split again.
 Bx42 heads west on Harding Avenue to terminate at its western end by Emerson Avenue.
 Bx40 heads east on Harding Avenue before turning south on Pennyfield Avenue to terminate on the southern end at SUNY Maritime College.

+School trippers

+When school is in session, one Bx40 trip originates at a school complex at Tremont Avenue & Ericson Place.
+This trip departs at 3:30pm and operates the rest of its eastbound route.
+In addition, two buses depart from Preston High School at Schurz/Huntington Avenues and head to their regular westbound routes via Schurz and Tremont Avenues.
+The 3pm trip is signed as the Bx40 and the 3:45pm trip is signed as the Bx42.